61st GRADUATE STUDY PROGRAMME

 • Gender balance

-• Knowledge of the two working languages of the Programme (English and French)
+• Knowledge of the two working languages of the Programme (fluency in English, knowledge of French)

-• Usefulness of the Programme for the career of the applicant
+• Usefulness of the Programme for a prospective career of the applicant

 Applications are considered on a case-by-case basis.
 The Selection Committee does not disclose the motivation of its choices.
 Decisions of the Selection Committee are final and cannot be appealed.